fish-shell/fish-shell/doc_src/interactive.rst

 Detected errors include:

-- Non existing commands.
+- Non-existing commands.
-- Reading from or appending to a non existing file.
+- Reading from or appending to a non-existing file.
 - Incorrect use of output redirects
 - Mismatched parenthesis